Leak Detection & Inspection

 French Drain/Site Drainage Testing – involves testing of wall/grade conditions above drainage systems to verify the performance/failure of the system according to such standards as the ASTM E2128 Standard.

 Air Infiltration Testing – consists of a negative air pressure chamber placed over windows/doors to verify window specifications and rate of air infiltration according to such standards as the ASTM E783 Standard.

 Plumbing and Foundation Survey

-Over the years Leak Doctor have located thousands of homeowners leaks and realize how devastating a leak can be to your property causing water damage and costly repairs to your home.
+Over the years Leak Doctor has located thousands of homeowners leaks and realizes how devastating a leak can be to your property causing water damage and costly repairs to your home.

-During our inspection we often inspect the status of the insulation in your attic and behind the walls, this is because lack of insulation create condensation and it can be mistaken for water intrusion.
+During our inspection, we often inspect the status of the insulation in your attic and behind the walls, this is because a lack of insulation creates condensation and it can be mistaken for water intrusion.

 Foundation: Hidden leaks can be difficult to find.